StamusNetworks/suricata-4-analysts/source/generic-hunting.rst

  - a file information event (analysis of the data of the transferred file)
  - a flow entry containing the packets and bytes accounting as well as the duration of the flow

+The flow event is generated once the flow is timeouted by Suricata.

 Some flows can have much more events if the protocol (like SMB) is doing a lot of transactions on a single flow.